 Two air-to-air missiles and two long-range air-to-surface missiles for destroying RCS.
 These missiles are quite heavy, and the aircraft has become significantly heavier.

-Bogdan emphasized that even with such weapons the fighter jet can engage in maneuverable air combat with transitions to critical modes.
+Bogdan emphasized that even with such weapons, the fighter can engage in maneuverable air combat with transitions to critical modes.

 We demonstrate all aerobatic maneuvers in full, and the aircraft is fully armed.
-That's the highlight.
+This is the highlight.

 Earlier it became known that the President of the UAE, Sheikh Mohammed bin Zayed Al Nahyan personally inspected the Su-57E at the Dubai Airshow - 2025 international exhibition.
-The Sheikh even looked into the cockpit of the combat aircraft from a special viewing platform.
+The Sheikh even looked into the cockpit of the combat aircraft from a special observation deck.

 Read more materials: